openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-textclock.md

 d: Day (use dd for two-digit days)

-E: Weekday (use EEEE for full weekday names like "Saturday," E/EE/EEE for short names like "Sat")
+E: Weekday (use EEEE for full weekday names like "Saturday", E/EE/EEE for abbreviated names like "Sat")

 H: Hour (24-hour format)